Jflux05/kickstarter-analusis/README.md

 - Theater campaigns are more successful at the beginning of the year vs the end of the year (when they begin to taper off).

 ### Outcomes Based on Goals
 Play campaigns with lower goal amounts (< $5,000) have the highest success rate.
 Campaigns with goals ranging from $20,000 to $34,999 have a high failure rate, however it's clear that campaigns with goals over $45,000 have the highest failure rates.
+Failed campaigns are invesresly corrilated to Successful campaigns.
+Additonally, the total count of campaigns >$29,999 is significantly lower than the amount of campaigns with goals < $29,999.

 ### Limitations and Recommendations
 The data seems to be quite limited in terms of the sample size we are utilizing.
 Additionally, the analysis itself is pretty limited in its scope because it does not factor in the other important campaign elements, ie. pledge size, total backers, and/or average donation size.